 When you reach major milestones, you will be able to ‘trade’ for items typical of that location in the time of the Silk Roads.
 I have taken liberties with time such that trade goods from different places might have been common in different eras.
 But such is the fun of a virtual experience.

-You will start out with wool, cotton, and Byzantine coins if traveling west to east, or silk and paper if going east to west.
-The prize goods available in some locations will be Central Asian manuscripts from the ‘Lost Enlightenment’ of the 8th-12th centuries.
+You will start out with wool, linen, and Byzantine coins, and glassware if traveling from the Mediterranean, or silk, paper, jade if starting in China, or furs, carpet, spices, ivory if starting in Samarkand.
+The prize goods available in some locations will be Central Asian manuscripts from the ‘Lost Enlightenment’ of the 8th-12th centuries for the western routes or illustrated painted scrolls for the eastern routes.

 Ever since I can remember, ‘Samarkand’ evoked an exotic, exciting, very different world.
 I didn’t know anything about it, probably heard it mentioned in the movies, “Tales of Arabian Nights”, stories of Marco Polo or other random source, might even have been comic books!
 But ‘Samarkand’ stuck in my brain as exciting and ‘cool’.